jeremenichelli/jeremenichelli.github.io/_posts/2016-08-05-building-a-component-based-app-with-polymer.md

 But the lack of versatility of its ecosystem and uncommon architecture makes it hard to choose it over other popular libraries which provide similar development experience without these caveats.

-All these conclusions came up while building a [simple movie web app available on GitHub](https://github.com/jeremenichelli/movies/tree/master/results/polymer).
+All these conclusions came up while building a [simple web app available on GitHub](https://github.com/jeremenichelli/movies/tree/master/results/polymer).

 I hope Polymer teams keeps working hard and improves this since it is the closest alternative to native web features.